IsaPeter/pscan/README.md

 Lightweight Python Port Scanner

 ## Summary
 This tool is a lightweight port scanner which I created for fun, and practice Python programming.
-This tool is works well in network separated initial systems, or in a machine where you can't pivot.
+This tool works well in network separated systems, or in a machine where you can't pivot, or CTF machines.

 ## Usage